Robomarti/Tiralabra/documentation/Project specification.md

 Sources: https://www.roguebasin.com/index.php/Cellular_Automata_Method_for_Generating_Random_Cave-Like_Levels

-I am hoping for a time  complexity of the program to be close to O(n).
+I am hoping for a time  complexity of the program to be close to O(n) where n is the count of all cells on the map.

 My degree programme is Tietojenkäsittelytieteen kandidaatti